 - It is essential to bring plenty of water, sun cream and protection from the sun.
 There are many sunny areas in the Colosseum where it is very hot and the high temperatures can spoil your visit.
 I would like to take this opportunity to give you some tips on what to do in Rome in summer.

 - If you are interested in an in-depth visit to the Colosseum, you can rent an audio guide, hire a virtual reality tour or, for the TOP level, consult the info on guided tours.

 - If you want to use the official audio-guide or video-guide, you will have to ask for it at the ticket office.
 The first lasts one hour and 10 minutes and the second lasts 45 minutes.
 The audio-guide costs approximately 5.50 euros and the video-guide costs 6 euros; both will be returned at the end of the visit.

 Ana's Traveller's Tip

 Get up as early as you can to visit the Colosseum with a reasonable number of tourists and you'll enjoy a more relaxed and less hot visit.

 What you should know before your visit to the Colosseum in Rome

 What is probably one of Rome's most iconic monuments was commissioned in 72 AD by Emperor Vespasian (a professional soldier before he became emperor) and was used as an amphitheatre for shows that were free for the people to attend.
 The main events at the Colosseum in Rome were the famous gladiator fights and wild animal fights.

-The Colosseum is the most famous amphitheatre in the world and one of the most visited monuments in the world; of the six million tourists a year who visit Rome, five million do not leave the city without strolling through its 80 arched entrances, observing its three tiers of columns (Doric, Ionic and Corinthian, for a refresher in Classical Culture), walking the galleries, watching the arena from a grandstand that held 55,000 spectators and marvelling at the network of underground rooms where the animals were kept.
+The Colosseum is the most famous amphitheatre in the world and one of the most visited monuments in the world; of the six million tourists a year who visit Rome, five million do not leave the city without strolling through its 80 arched entrances, observing its three tiers of columns (Doric, Ionic and Corinthian, for a refresher in Classical Culture), walking the galleries, watching the arena from the stands that held 55,000 spectators and marvelling at the network of underground rooms where the animals were kept.